Original air date: October 12, 1992

 - Conflict Ball: Even though he's on a tight schedule, it seems odd for a Nice Guy like Geordi to get angry to the point of snapping at him within ten minutes.
 Particularly at Montgomery Scott, who is to engineers what Kirk is to captains.
 But it pushes Scotty into Ten Forward and then the recreated bridge on the holodeck.

-- Dyson Sphere: The setting for the episode.
+- Dyson Sphere: The setting for the episode (though, technically, it's a Dyson Shell).
 Whoever built it has long since abandoned it, as the star within is no longer stable enough for humanoids to survive within.
 The characters themselves, even with all their advanced technology and having encountered far more advanced aliens, are astonished that anybody would be capable of building such a thing.

 - Gadgeteer Genius: Both La Forge and Scotty for their respective eras.

 - I Need a Freaking Drink: After an argument with Geordi, he goes to the bar to get drunk.
-He ends up drinking a special liquor that Picard provided Guinan.
+He ends up drinking the Aldebaran whiskey that Picard provided Guinan.

 - Nostalgia Filter: Invoked by Picard and Scotty.
 Picard in particular muses that his first command, the USS Stargazer was an "overworked, underpowered vessel, always on the verge of flying apart at the seams" and that the Enterprise-D is in every way superior, but that there's times where he'd give anything to be commanding Stargazer again.